kolown2007/ghostwhisper/artwork-manual/1_general-important-info.md

    Click on the Configure WiFi button and enter the WiFi credentials (SSID and Password).
 Once done this will save the WiFi credentials and connect the ESP32 to the network.

    Once connected to the WiFi, you will hear a sound indicating that the connection was successful.
+If the sound doesn't play, there might be a problem with the credentials entered–– troubleshoot this by reconfiguring the WiFi Settings.

-   Unplug the ESP32 from your computer.
+   Unplug the ESP32 from your computer once the connection is successful.

 3. Start assembling the circuit: